Sentara nurse with HIV saves stranger’s life by donating kidney

 Neumann says he has always wanted to help someone through organ donation, but until recently, he wasn't able to.

-“11 years ago, I became HIV positive, so I had no option,” explained Neumann.
+"11 years ago, I became HIV-positive, so I had no option," explained Neumann.

 That changed in 2015 when the Hope Act was passed.
 It allows people who are HIV-positive to donate kidneys and a part of their liver to other people who are HIV-positive.